david-maw/DivisiBill/web/divisibill/lineitemsglossary.md

 ## Line Items

 You can swipe individual items left to delete them (if you delete an item by mistake you can get it back until you exit the page).
 Tap on an item to make it the current focus so you can edit the name or price and/or assign it to one or more participants.
+This button disappears when you leave the page and you can no longer restore the current set of deleted items.

+## Undelete

+The Undelete button appears when there is at least one deleted item, tap it to restore the most recently deleted item.
+This button disappears when you leave the page.

+## Undelete All

+The Undelete All button appears when there is more than one deleted item, tap it to restore all the deleted items.
+This button disappears when you leave the page and you can no longer restore the current set of deleted items.

 ## Subtotal